hacKarim/SHOW-IFTTT_for_humans/README.md

 ## Features

 - Privacy focused: all your data is stored loclly.
-- An notion inspired, developer-perspective UI, for writing habits.
+- A notion inspired planner for writing habits and sticking to them.
-- A condition selector, that returns the most relevant actions to do next.
+- A condition selector, that returns the most relevant habit.

 ## Tech Stack

-**Client:** React, Next JS, TypeScript

-**Server:** NONE (Privacy! remember?)
+I just threw a bunch of code into Next JS with TypeScript, and it works.

 # Habits 101